Amira ©Tobias Friedrich

 SAFETY

-• Electronic emergency call & location system ENOS, emergency exits from the cabin deck, fire alarms & fire extinguishers, life jackets & buoys
+• Electronic emergency & location system ENOS, emergency exits from the cabin deck, smoke detectors & fire extinguishers, life jackets & buoys

 PAYMENT ON BOARD